Willson Contreras Player Props: Cardinals vs. Yankees

 - The pitching staff for the Yankees has a collective 8.8 K/9, which ranks 13th in MLB.

-- The Yankees have the third-ranked team ERA across all league pitching staffs (3.60).
+- The Yankees have the second-ranked team ERA among all league pitching staffs (3.60).

-- Yankees pitchers combine to give up 87 total home runs at a rate of 1.1 per game (to rank 12th in baseball).
+- The Yankees rank 11th in baseball in home runs allowed (87 total, 1.1 per game).

 - Severino makes the start for the Yankees, his eighth of the season.
 He is 1-2 with a 5.25 ERA and 32 strikeouts in 36 2/3 innings pitched.

-- His most recent appearance came on Saturday against the Texas Rangers, when the righty threw six scoreless innings while allowing five hits.
+- The right-hander last pitched on Saturday against the Texas Rangers, when he went six scoreless innings while giving up five hits.

-- In seven games this season, the 29-year-old has put up an ERA of 5.25, with 8 strikeouts per nine innings.
-Opponents are batting .271 against him.
+- In seven games this season, the 29-year-old has a 5.25 ERA and 8 strikeouts per nine innings, while allowing a batting average of .271 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.